Strange question, maybe, maybe not.

 Most people live their lives in the basement of a three story house

-my teacher taught me and invaluable lesson about happiness at a time in my life of great, deep and painful unhappiness and it is this.
+John Bradshaw taught me an invaluable lesson about happiness at a time in my life of great, deep and painful unhappiness and it is this.

-Over time, the feeling will come, the knowledge that yes, I am happy….exactly like faith and love.
-The actions must be first.
+Over time, the feeling will follow, the knowledge that “Yes!, I am happy!”

 Although his admonition was metaphorical, there were many times during that phase of my life when nothing was clear and when I had no ground to walk on, no clue as to how I wanted to spend my life, only vague resolutions, that I would pull over to the side of the road and do exactly that.
 I would LOOK at that tree.